Binary Compatibility of Scala Releases

 Forward and Back

-Thus, backwards compatibility precludes the removal of (non-private) methods, as older versions could call them, not knowing they would be removed, whereas forwards compatibility disallows adding new (non-private) methods, because newer programs may come to depend on them, which would prevent them from running on older versions (private methods are exempted here as well, as their definition and call sites must be in the same compilation unit).
+Thus, backward compatibility precludes the removal of (non-private) methods, as older versions could call them, not knowing they would be removed, whereas forward compatibility disallows adding new (non-private) methods, because newer programs may come to depend on them, which would prevent them from running on older versions (private methods are exempted here as well, as their definition and call sites must be in the same source file).

 Guarantees and Versioning